OCA/connector-magento/magentoerpconnect/doc/project/contribute.rst

 =======================

-When you want to install the Magento connector, you can either install it manually using the :ref:`installation-guide` or either using our automated Buildout_ recipe.
+When you want to install the Magento connector, you can either install it manually using the :ref:`installation-guide` or either using our automated Buildout_ config.
 The manual installation is recommended if you need to add it on an existing installation or if you want to control your environment in your own manner.

-The Buildout_ recipe is an all-in-one package which installs OpenERP, the connector and provides many facilities for the developers.
+The Buildout_ config is an all-in-one package which installs OpenERP, the connector and provides many facilities for the developers.
 It includes developer tools such as: